 \subsection{ExPLORe}

-For the ExPLORe baseline, we follow the original training code ~\footnote{Source code of ExPLORe \href{https://github.com/facebookresearch/ExPLORe}{https://github.com/facebookresearch/ExPLORe}}.
+For the ExPLORe baseline, we follow the original training code\footnote{Source code of ExPLORe \href{https://github.com/facebookresearch/ExPLORe}{https://github.com/facebookresearch/ExPLORe}}.
 We sweep over several design choices: i) kernel size of the linear layer used in the RND and reward models: [256 (default), 512]; ii) initial temperature value: [0.1 (default), 1.0]; iii) whether to use LayerNorm Layer (no by default); iv) learning rate: [1e-4, 3e-4 (default)].
 However, we fail to obtain satisfactory performance.
 There are several potential reasons: i) the parameters used in the ExPLORe paper are tuned specifically to their setting, where manipulation tasks and near-expert trajectories are used; ii) the coefficient term of the RND value needs to be tuned carefully for different tasks and the reward should also be properly normalized.

-To achieve reasonable performance and eliminate the performance gap caused by implementation-level details, we make the following modifications: i) we replace the RND module with ensembles to calculate uncertainty; ii) the reward function share the latent space with actor and critic.
+To achieve reasonable performance and eliminate the performance gap caused by implementation-level details, we make the following modifications: i) we replace the RND module with ensembles to calculate uncertainty; ii) the reward function shares the latent space with the actor and critic.